OpenInverterGateway/OpenInverterGateway/Doc/ShineWiFi-X/ShineWiFi-X.md

 I have used a male dupont-wire pushed in place while plugging into my USB-extension cord.

-Updating an installed firware is very easy using OTA built into the Stick's webserver:
+Updating an installed firmware is very easy using OTA built into the Stick's webserver:

 Use:  http://&lt;ip&gt;/firmware